 Transcatheter ablation is used most commonly in patients who have VT with well-defined syndromes (eg, right ventricular outflow tract VT or left septal VT [Belhassen VT, verapamil-sensitive VT]) and otherwise healthy hearts.

-Any wide-complex (QRS ≥ 0.12 sec) tachycardia should be considered VT until proved otherwise.
+Any wide-complex (QRS ≥ 0.12 second) tachycardia should be considered ventricular tachycardia (VT) until proved otherwise.

-Patients who do not have a pulse should be defibrillated.
+Patients who do not have a pulse should be cardioverted.

 Synchronized cardioversion or antiarrhythmic drugs may be tried if the patient is stable.

-Patients who had an episode of sustained VT without a transient or reversible cause typically require an ICD.
+Patients who had an episode of sustained VT without a transient or reversible cause typically require an implantable cardioverter-defibrillator (ICD).